necanthrope/night-witches-pbta-foundryvtt/CONTRIBUTING.md

 - You need to have a node.js installation done NPM install
 - You must be in Foundry welcome page (or have it completely closed) and NOT in a world.
 In the system directory, do :
     - npm install will generate the node_modules depending on package.json and package-lock.json
-    - npm run pullJSONtoLDB will create the packs depending of the content of src/packs directory
+    - npm run pullJSONtoLDB will create the packs depending on the content of src/packs directory

 # To update the packs
 Make sure Foundry is NOT in a world or not running first.